yuvalmGS/gigaspaces-wiki-jekyll/product_overview/database-integration.markdown

 One of the first concerns people have when encountering space-based architecture is that the role of the database seems to be diminished.
 That makes sense.
 In SBA, the role of the database is different than in typical tier-based architecture - where the database is considered the only system of record and is more important than all of the other moving parts.

 The location of the data should be considered, based on its life-span.
-For example, transaction state, which is only valid for a short itme, should not be stored in a database to achieve fault-tolerance.
+For example, transaction state, which is only valid for a short time, should not be stored in a database to achieve fault-tolerance.
 In SBA, this type of information is stored in memory, and the space provides fault-tolerance capabilities.

 In space-based architectures, databases should be used to store information that has a much longer life cycle, i.e., data that doesn't change rapidly.
 As a general rule, information that is accessed and changed often is stored in the space - and thus, in memory - and data that's become static in some way, is stored in a traditional relational database, where reporting engines and other tabular access mechanisms can access it.